paul-canals/toolbox/docs/md/m_utl_get_col_code.md

 ***

 ### Description
 The macro is used to obtain a column attribute information list which is used to declare columns inside a data step, proc sql or database type sql.
 The attribute information may contain the column name, length, informat, format and label.
 The SHOW_ERR parameter shows or suppresses possible errors in the log.
 In case of a table with columns containing special attributes the VALID_NAME parameter converts these names to valid names.
 This paramater currently only works for proc SQL and DB type column name constructions.

  This macro is based on the ut_get_table_cols_code.sas macro by Dave Prinsloo (dave.prinsloo@yahoo.com).

 ##### *Note:*
+*In case of encrypted or access protected SAS datasets, ALTER=, ENCRYPTKEY=, PW=, READ or WRITE= SAS dataset options must be provided through the CREDS credentials parameter string value.*
 *The SHOW_ERR parameter shows or suppresses possible warnings or errors in the log.
 The default for SHOW_ERR is value is N.*
-*In case of encrypted SAS datasets, the ENCRYPTKEY= parameter must be provided as part of the CREDS credentials string.*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2020-12-07 00:00:00
+* 2024-05-13 00:00:00

 ### Version
-* 20.1.12
+* 24.1.05

 ### Link
 * https://github.com/paul-canals/toolbox